igorski/efflux-tracker/README.md

 What is it ?
 ------------

-zTracker is a JavaScript-based application that allows you to make
+zTracker is a JavaScript-based application that allows users to create music using user defined WaveTable synthesis, all inside a browser.

 Feature list
 ------------